RoJy87/RoJy87/README.md

 ### :man_technologist: About Me :
 I'm a web developer. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.
-- :telescope: I graduated from a web development course.

-- :seedling: Exploring HTML, CSS, JavaScript, React, NodeJS.
+- :seedling: Exploring HTML, CSS, JS, TS, React, NodeJS.

 - :zap: In my free time I like to ride a bike with my beloved dog, listen to audiobooks, go to the sea with my family.